FernandoJAlves/FEUP-IART-Proj/README.md

     Xa b AX
     XXXXXXX

-    -You can quit a current game by typing any letter follow by the char 'q' or 'Q'.
-E.g.: 'aQ' to quit the game.
+    -You can quit a current game by typing 'qq' or 'QQ'.
-    -You can also request an help move from the game by typing the letter of a robot followed by the char 'h' or 'H'.
+    -You can also request an help move from the game by typing 'hh' or 'HH'.

 ###Bot Game Mode